 We will now have to return to the starting point.
 There are some options:

-The Olivieri Aided path is often a downhill path as a return path from Ferrata Olivieri in Punta Anna or from the Ferrata Aglio (using the first section of the cable car that descends from the Tofana).
+The Olivieri Aided path is often a downhill path as a return path from Via Ferrata Olivieri in Punta Anna or from the Via Ferrata Aglio to Tofana di Mezzo (using the first section of the cable car that descends from the Tofana).
 For this reason it will be frequent to meet hikers who travel the route in the opposite direction to the review.
 This can create problems mainly in the stairs and in a couple of vertical passages which nevertheless remain short.

 The Olivieri Aided path is a path that can be easily combined with other aided routes, as indicated in the report.
 In addition to the options of the Ra Bujela and Ra Pegna approaching or the most challenging Ferrate Olivieri and Aglio with Tofana di Mezzo, could be combined with the neighbor Aided path Astaldi, possibly in an itinerary that starts from the Dibona Hut.